What Do Compressed Deep Neural Networks Forget?: Results

-\textbf{Human study} We conduct a human study ($85$ participants) to label a sample of $1230$ PIE and non-PIE ImageNet images.
+\textbf{Human study} We conducted a human study ($85$ participants) to label a random sample of $1230$ PIE and non-PIE ImageNet images.
 Humans in the study were shown a balanced sample of PIE and non-PIE images that were selected at random and shuffled.
-The classification as PIE or non-PIE was not known or available to the human. \textit{What makes PIEs different from non-PIEs?} The participants were asked to codify the following attributes for each image: \begin{enumerate} \itemsep-0.2em \item \textbf{ground truth label incorrect or inadequate -- } image contains insufficient information for a human to arrive at the correct ground truth label. [$8.90\%$ of non-PIEs, $43.55\%$ of PIEs] \item \textbf{multiple-object image} -- image depicts multiple objects such that a human may consider several labels to be appropriate (e.g., an image which depicts both a \texttt{paddle} and \texttt{canoe}). [$39.53\%$ of non-PIE, $ 59.15\%$ of PIEs] \item \textbf{corrupted image --} image exhibits common corruptions such as motion blur, contrast, pixelation.
-We also include in this category images with super-imposed text or an artificial frame as well as images that are black and white rather than the typical RGB color images in ImageNet. [$ 14.37\%$ of non-PIE, $13.72\%$ of PIE] \item \textbf{fine grained classification --} image involves classifying an object that is semantically close to various other class categories present in the dataset (e.g., \texttt{rock crab} and \texttt{fiddler crab} or \texttt{bassinet} and \texttt{cradle}). [$8.9\%$ of non-PIEs, $43.55\%$ of PIEs] \item \textbf{abstract representations --} image depicts a class object in an abstract form such a cartoon, painting, or sculptured incarnation of the object. [$3.43\%$ of non-PIE, $ 5.76\%$ of PIE] \end{enumerate}
+The classification as PIE or non-PIE was not known or available to the human.\textit{What makes PIEs different from non-PIEs?} The participants were asked to codify a set of attributes for each image.
+We report the relative distribution of PIE and non-PIE after each attribute, with the higher relative share in bold: \begin{enumerate} \itemsep-0.2em \item \textbf{ground truth label incorrect or inadequate -- } image contains insufficient information for a human to arrive at the correct ground truth label. [$8.90\%$ of non-PIEs, \textbf{20.05\%} of PIEs] \item \textbf{multiple-object image} -- image depicts multiple objects where a human may consider several labels to be appropriate (e.g., an image which depicts both a \texttt{paddle} and \texttt{canoe} or a \texttt{desktop computer} consisting of a \texttt{screen}, \texttt{mouse}, and \texttt{monitor}). [$39.53\%$ of non-PIE, \textbf{59.15 \%} of PIEs] \item \textbf{corrupted image --} image exhibits common corruptions such as motion blur, contrast, pixelation.
+We also include in this category images with super-imposed text or an artificial frame as well as images that are black and white rather than the typical RGB color images in ImageNet. [\textbf{14.37\%} of non-PIE, $13.72\%$ of PIEs] \item \textbf{fine grained classification --} image involves classifying an object that is semantically close to various other class categories present in the dataset (e.g., \texttt{rock crab} and \texttt{fiddler crab}, \texttt{bassinet} and \texttt{cradle}, \texttt{cuirass} and \texttt{breastplate}). [$8.9\%$ of non-PIEs, \textbf{43.55\%} of PIEs] \item \textbf{abstract representations --} image depicts a class object in an abstract form such a cartoon, painting, or sculptured incarnation of the object. [$3.43\%$ of non-PIE, \textbf{5.76\%} of PIE] \itemsep-0.2em \end{enumerate}